Home » Getting Your Degree » Getting Your Master’s Degree in Statistics

 How to Choose a Statistics Degree Program

-There are many different factors when choosing the right statistics master’s program.
+There are several key factors to consider when selecting the right statistics master’s program.
 Students should look at the length of each program, the course format, available concentrations, and final project requirements.
 Most programs are two years long, but students might also be able to find an accelerated program and be done in a year.
 It also might depend on if the student goes full or part-time.
 Students should also consider the curriculum and the cost.

 Accreditation status for each program can also make a difference and can affect future career opportunities.
 Departments often receive accreditation from field-specific accrediting bodies.
 Accreditation will indicate that the program meets set standards of quality for the profession.